By Gwen Hefner, Kentucky Artisan Center

 Berea is also home to the nationally known Christmas Country Dance

-School held Dec.
-26 - Jan 1.
+School held in late December each year.
 Classes offered are in traditional English

 clog, country, Morris, rapper, Danish, Appalachian clogging, and square